David 'Sus' Susalla, Executive Director of Gualala Arts

 As former Executive Director of the Redwood Coast Chamber of Commerce, she served the Chamber from 1995 to 2007 in various capacities.
 However, her main background and passion is theater and music as both performer and director.
 Jan returned to performing as one of the divas in the acclaimed

 Cabaret Revue at Gualala Arts Center (2007).

 Harris co-created the Whale & Jazz Festival in 2003 with former Gualala Arts Executive Director, Karel Metcalf, and has continued on the Festival Steering Committee to the present.
-She now serves as Festival Consultant, and in 2011, will also be performing as guest artist with
+She now serves as Festival Consultant, and in 2011, performed as guest artist with

 Java & Jazz, on April 3 at the Blue Canoe in Anchor Bay.